-A controller exports a method for each type of HTTP request that should be handled.
-The handle method has the request object as a parameter and returns the response object (see HTTP Controllers).
+A controller exports a function for each type of HTTP request that should be handled.
+The handle function takes the request object as a parameter and returns the response object (see HTTP Controllers).

 The following example is a simple service that returns a JSON object with the date and a counter.